Construction Accident Injury Compensation Claims

 Frequently Asked Questions

-An experienced lawyer in this field may help you correctly identify your situation (whether your case qualifies as for example as a workers compensation claim or public liability claim or both), break down the claim making process for you, let you know about your rights and even make an anticipation of the amount of compensation you may claim.
+An experienced personal injury lawyer in this field may help you correctly identify your situation (whether your case qualifies as for example as a workers compensation claim or public liability claim or both), break down the claim making process for you, let you know about your rights and even make an anticipation of the amount of compensation you may claim.
 Our experienced compensation lawyers will also offer critical guidance if your claim is rejected by the insurer and employer.

 Workers compensation claims should be made as soon as possible in order to prove that it occurred in the course of employment however you have 6 months after the date of the injury.
 In some situations like absence from the state, a claim can be made up to three years.
 If a longer period than 3 years has passed after the injury and a claim has still not been made, it is possible to make one via the State Insurance Regulatory Authority’s (SIRA) approval.